Al Leiter: Second stint with Yankees

+World Baseball Classic

+Leiter joined the United States roster for the 2006 World Baseball Classic, pitching 2/3 of an inning.

 Broadcasting career

 Al Leiter has worked in the television broadcast booth for Fox during the playoffs for several seasons, mainly to provide in-depth analysis of various pitchers.
 Worked the post season for ESPN as studio analyst in 1998 and 1999.
 While still playing for the NY Mets, his first opportunity as a color commentator for Fox Sports was in 2003 NLCS.
 The Marlins went on to win the World Series that year beating the Yankees.
 Leiter worked as an analyst alongside Thom Brennaman and Steve Lyons.
 The following year, Leiter was in the booth with Joe Buck and Tim McCarver for the Boston Red Sox Vs. NY Yankees in the ALCS.
 Since 2006, Leiter has worked as a color commentator and a studio analyst for the YES Network.
 He won a NY Emmy in 2007 for the "Manny game" in Boston.
-In 2009, Leiter was hired by MLB Network and appeared on the very first show the Network produced on January 1, 2009.
+In 2009, Leiter was hired by MLB Network and appeared on the first show the Network produced on January 1, 2009.
 He became a studio analyst for MLB Network in addition to his commentating job for the YES Network.
 In 2009, 2011, 2013, 2015, 2018, and 2019 he received a National Sports Emmy Award Nomination for Studio Analyst.
 In 2012, 2014, 2016, and 2019 he received the Sports Emmy for Outstanding Studio Show-Daily MLB Tonight Segment Producer.
 He also worked select games for the Miami Marlins on Fox Sports Florida in 2016.
 In 2016, he won the NY Sports Emmy for game analyst for the YES Network.